 Benchmarking the Year Ahead: Redefining Standards in Private Markets

-Performance data is opaque.
+Performance data are opaque.
 Reported returns lag reality.
 Dispersion across funds is wide.
 Vintage effects, strategy mix, and pacing decisions all meaningfully influence outcomes.
 In this environment, traditional benchmarking approaches seen in public markets fall short.
+As private market portfolios grow larger and more central to institutional mandates, the costs of misinterpreting performance are rising.

 The Benchmarking Gap in Private Markets